-NWSSP is committed to the delivery of high quality services to its customers in which developing customer insight and a customer-focused culture is a key corporate objective.
-It is therefore essential to have an effective Complaints Management Protocol for all NWSSP staff to follow when the organisation fails to provide a high quality service or does not satisfy the service user's expectations.
+The vision as set out by NWSSP is "Delivering Value, Innovation and Excellence through Partnership".
+NWSSP is committed to the delivery of high-quality services to its customers in which developing customer insight and a customer focused culture is a key corporate objective.
+It is therefore essential to have an effective Concerns and Complaints Management Protocol for all NWSSP staff to follow when the organisation fails to provide a high-quality service and/or does not satisfy the service user's expectations.

-5. Roles and Responsibilities
+4. Roles and Responsibilities

-Responsible Officer - The Managing Director of NWSSP - Has overall responsibility for dealing with complaints relating to NWSSP that comply with the Regulations.
+Responsible Officer - The Managing Director of NWSSP - Has overall responsibility for dealing with concerns and complaints relating to NWSSP that comply with the above Legislation, Regulations and Guidance.

-Director of Finance and Corporate Services, Head of Finance and Business Development/Head of Corporate Services - Are responsible for maintaining a strategic overview of this Protocol and its operation, this involves:
+Director of Finance and Corporate Services - Responsible for maintaining a strategic overview of this Protocol and its operation, this involves:

-- Overseeing how organisational arrangements are operating at a local level; - Ensuring that complaints are dealt with in compliance with the Regulations; - Ensuring arrangements are in place to review the outcome of the investigation of complaints to ensure that any failures in the provision of NWSSP services identified are rectified, improved, monitored and lessons learned are communicated widely; and - Ensuring that the NWSSP information on complaints is publicised on both the intranet and internet and are on display in public areas in a bilingual format.
+- Overseeing how organisational arrangements are operating at a local level; - Ensuring that complaints are dealt with in compliance with the Legislation, Regulations and Guidance; - Ensuring arrangements are in place to review the outcome of the investigation of concerns and complaints to ensure that any failures in the provision of NWSSP services are rectified, improved, monitored and lessons learned are communicated widely; and - Ensuring that the NWSSP information on concerns and complaints is publicised on both the intranet and internet and is on display in public areas, in a bilingual format.

-NWSSP Complaints Lead: Compliance Officer - Operational responsibility for the management of this Protocol and central management of all incoming communication in relation to complaints.
+NWSSP Complaints Lead: Corporate Services Manager - Operational responsibility for the management of this Protocol and central management of all incoming communication in relation to concerns and complaints.